FAQ

 What are your hours?

-Anything I need to know about what not to bring to the appointments?
+Anything I need to know about what might interfere with appointments?

 Should my child take medication when coming in for sessions?